Skip to main content

 • Row-level security is only available for persistent classes.

-• Row-level security is only available for tables instantiated on the InterSystems IRIS server.
-It is not available for link tables (that is, those that are instantiated on foreign servers).
+• Row-level security is only available for tables on the InterSystems IRIS server.
+It is not available for linked or foreign tables.

 • Row-level security is only enforced when accessing rows from SQL.
 It is not enforced when directly accessing globals or when accessing globals via the object interface.

-To enable row-level security for a table, edit the definition of the class from which the table is projected.
+For a given table, to enable row-level security using the %READERLIST field, make the following changes to the class from which the table is projected.

-1. In the class definition code, set the value of ROWLEVELSECURITY to 1, such as:
+1. In the class definition, set the value of the ROWLEVELSECURITY parameter:

-2. Define a %SecurityPolicy() class method, which determines and specifies the role and usernames that are permitted to select the row, subject to view and table SELECT privileges.
+4. In the same class, also define a %SecurityPolicy() class method, which specifies the role and usernames that are permitted to select the row, subject to view and table SELECT privileges.

 The structure of the %SecurityPolicy() method is: